-The contractor will be required to sign the State's Standard Agreement Form for Professional Services Contracts (form 02-093/Appendix A).
+The contractor will be required to sign the state's Standard Agreement Form for Professional Services Contracts (form 02-093/Appendix A).
 This form is attached with the RFP for your review.
 The contractor must comply with the contract provisions set out in this attachment.
-No alteration of these provisions will be permitted without prior written approval from the Department of Law, and the State reserves the right to reject a proposal that is noncompliant or takes exception with the contract terms and conditions Stated in the Agreement.
-Any requests to change language in this document (adjust, modify, add, delete, etc.), must be made in writing to the contracting officer no later than 10 days before the deadline for receipt of proposals.
-Please include the following information with any change/exception that you are proposing:
+No alteration of these provisions will be permitted without prior written approval from the Department of Law, and the state reserves the right to reject a proposal that is non-compliant or takes exception with the contract terms and conditions stated in the Agreement.
+Any requests to change language in this document (adjust, modify, add, delete, etc.), must be set out in the offeror's proposal in a separate document.
+Please include the following information with any change that you are proposing:

-- 1. Identify the provision that the Offeror takes exception with. - 2.
+- 1. Identify the provision that the offeror takes exception with. - 2.
 Identify why the provision is unjust, unreasonable, etc. - 3.
-Identify exactly what suggested changes should be made
+Identify exactly what suggested changes should be made.